gia-bartlett/Business-Analysis/ch3.md

 - The organisation of resources such as finance, skills, assets and technical competence so that the organisation can compete.
 - The environment within which the organisation will operate and its markets.

+## 3.2 The definition of strategy (Johnson, Scholes and Whittington 2008):

 `Strategy is the direction and scope of an organisation over the long term, which achieves advantage in a changing environment through its configuration of resources and competences with the aim of fulfilling stakeholder expectations.`